Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/100_MP_Streaming/ReadMe.txt

 written to the EMA library.

-This application demonstrates the basic usage of the EMA library in accessing and parsing OMM MarketPrice data from either Refinitiv Data Feed Direct, directly from an OMM Provider application, or from the Advanced Distribution Server.
+This application demonstrates the basic usage of the EMA library in accessing and parsing OMM MarketPrice data from either Data Feed Direct, directly from an OMM Provider application, or from the Advanced Distribution Server.